enemonsieur/offis_repo/PROJECTS/OFFIS/220624_1 ECG EEG and Eye Tracking.md

 "Data preparation and analysis were performed using Mathworks MATLAB 2019a and the HRV Tool [58] for ECG data and SMIs BeGaze for eye-tracking data.
 IBM SPSS 25 was used for statistical analysis." [[@blasingInfluenceIncreasingTask2021]]

 # Features finding
+Previously, in emotion research, ECG signals of 0100 Hz and 010 Hz were considered in assessing the states.31,32 ECG signals of 010 Hz were separated into eight equally spaced sub-bands with nonoverlapping intervals to obtain a maximum mean classification accuracy of 75%[[[...] ] the maximum mean classification rate of 79% and 76% is achieved using the support vector machine (SVM) and k-nearest neighbor (kNN) classifiers on distinguishing stress and the emotional states of a car driver through ECG signal of 0-100 Hz.
+Usually, in HRV, the range 0-0.5 Hz is considered to analyze the stress due to the ANS and stress relationships.
+=> To find the best results, the study used signal from 0 to 10Hz, and seperated them in sub-bands.
+This lead to a

 ![[stress detection using ECG and EMG#^00cfb3]]
 => We extract 3 leads (I II III) * 25 features for the ECG.
 - We remove unnecessary features to improve algo accuracy.
 We use the RSFS method for that: